 Plants speak through their leaves.
 So if something is bothering your pothos, inspect the leaves.
 They will give you an idea of what pests you might be dealing with.

-Well, if you are reading through this, chances are your pothos is infected with bugs.
+If you are reading through this, chances are your pothos is infected with bugs.

-And now that you know exactly how to get rid of them go ahead and eradicate them for good.
+And now that you know exactly how to get rid of them, go ahead and eradicate them for good.
 Don’t let them nibble away your prized pothos.